-Everything you wanted to know about teacher training but didn’t know to ask
+Everything you wanted to know about yoga teacher training but didn’t know to ask

 My first step of this journey was based on instinct and trusting myself.
 As stated before, I did yoga before it was popular in the US.
 But signing up for yoga training was that last final leap of expensive faith.
 I’d previously emailed the teacher months before about training but decided with my new job, the timing wasn’t right.
 This time when the sign up email displayed in my inbox, it glowed.
 It just felt right.
 I asked the teacher a lot of questions but I knew when the emailed appeared in my inbox, I was going to yoga training.
 The time was now.